|Taken too soon...but a CEO that few others can measure|

 And that's the key.

-Whilst my direct exposure to Steve jobs consisted of a quick handshake in 2001 at a conference, I have spoken to many people who have worked with him and I have seen a pattern emerge, one that is so rare.
+Whilst my direct exposure to Steve Jobs consisted of a quick handshake in 2001 at a conference, I have spoken to many people who have worked with him and I have seen a pattern emerge, one that is so rare.

 It is the combination of traits that made Steve so exceptional.

 First, he was a true visionary.
 And I mean that in the sense he could see so clearly something great, both in the grand scheme of things and the smallest detail.
 Steve did not see a new product at first, but he saw a need or desire being met by a new capability, an entire experience around it.
 He never just saw a product alone, but people using that product and being happy - joyous - in doing so.
-Apples products command a price premium and a loyalty following that those in an even slightly more commoditized market can barely dream of.
+Apples products command a price premium and a loyal following that those in an even slightly more commoditized market can barely dream of.
 Whilst Apple products are often criticized by hardware lovers as often being limited compared to other offerings, one thing that they cannot be touched on is the total user experience.
 That's what mattered to Steve...and that is what he knew they would want.

 And that is what separated him from others.
-The ability not just to create, but to truly understand the creations abilities and why it was good, why it was needed, why it could change lives.
+The ability not just to create, but to truly understand the creation's abilities and why it was good, why it was needed, why it could change lives.

 He also possessed an incredible ability to visualize objects in 3 dimensional space.
 Whilst most people can do this to a basic level, they cannot 'hold' the vision and zoom in on details, to orient it in many different axis, to modify, to change aspects of it and observe the effects...Steve could.
 Think of CAD/CAM virtual reality modelling in real time.
 An amazing ability indeed for a product guy to have.